Master of Counselling, Monash University, Australia

 Starting therapy shows a willingness and courage for things to be different.
 It can’t erase a difficult past, but it can increase your resilience and allow you to make positive changes going forward.

 Kate has lived in Hong Kong since she was eight – the first seven years of her life were spent in Africa.
-Prior to becoming a counsellor, she worked as an editor and journalist and has recently been nominated for the MIND Media Awards, which recognises journalists writing about mental health issues.
+Prior to becoming a counselor, she worked as an editor and journalist and was recently awarded the MIND HK Media Award for her work covering mental health issues.
 She also holds a BA and Masters in Literature and is a published author.